ShannonIanthe/BCS-Algorithms/03_react/block07/desc.md

 **if the password has less than 8 characters**

 - background : red
-- message: Password must ahve at least 8 characters.
+- message: Password must have at least 8 characters.

 **if the password doesn't match the second password**